 Should You Buy the Massdrop HD 6XX Headphones?

 While the original Sennheiser HD 650 headphones retail for around $500, the HD 6XX model costs just $200 at Massdrop.
 This is what truly floored me about them.
-Sure they're comfortable and the sound was incredible, but you really can't beat that price for this level of quality.
-Considering that the HD 6XX headphones are practically identical to the original model, it's not just a good deal, it’s a steal.
+Sure they’re comfortable and the sound was incredible, but you really can’t beat that price for this level of quality.
+Considering that the HD 6XX headphones are practically identical to the Sennheiser model, it’s not just a good deal, it’s a steal.
 You could buy two pairs, put one away for safe-keeping, and still have money left over.

 Do you have the older Sennheiser HD 650 headphones?
 Are you considering the HD 6XX?
 Think you’ve found even better headphones at a lower price?
 Let us know your experience in the comments!